Geraldine Ferraro: 1984 vice-presidential candidacy

 On November 6, Mondale and Ferraro lost the general election in a landslide.
 They received only 41 percent of the popular vote compared to Reagan and Bush's 59 percent, and in the Electoral College won only Mondale's home state of Minnesota and the District of Columbia.
 The ticket even lost Ferraro's congressional district, which had long been one of the more conservative districts in New York City; it tended to vote Republican in presidential races.
 Ferraro's presence on the ticket had little measurable effect overall.
 Reagan captured 55 percent of women voters and about the same share of Catholic voters, the latter being the highest level yet for a Republican presidential candidate.
 Of the tenth of voters who decided based on the vice-presidential candidates, 54 percent went to Mondale–Ferraro, establishing that Ferraro provided a net gain to the Democrats of 0.8 percent.
 Reagan's personal appeal and campaign themes of prosperity and "It's morning again in America" were quite strong, while Mondale's liberal campaign alienated Southern whites and northern blue-collar workers who usually voted Democratic.
 Political observers generally agree that no combination of Democrats could have won the election in 1984.
 Mondale himself would later reflect that "I knew that I was in for it with Reagan" and that he had no regrets about choosing Ferraro.

-After the election, the House Ethics Committee found that Ferraro had technically violated the Ethics in Government Act by failing to report, or reporting incorrectly, details of her family's finances, and that she should have reported her husband's holdings on her Congressional disclosure forms.
+After the election, the House Ethics Committee found that Ferraro had technically violated the Ethics in Government Act by failing to report, or reporting incorrectly, details of her family's finances, and that she should have reported her husband's holdings on her congressional disclosure forms.
 However, the committee concluded that she had acted without "deceptive intent", and since she was leaving Congress anyway, no action against her was taken.
 Ferraro said, "I consider myself completely vindicated."
 The scrutiny of her husband and his business dealings presaged a trend that women candidates would face in American electoral politics.

 Ferraro is one of only four U.S. women to run on a major party national ticket.
-The others are Governor of Alaska Sarah Palin, the 2008 Republican vice-presidential nominee; Hillary Clinton, the 2016 Democratic presidential nominee; and United States Senator for California Kamala Harris, the 2020 Democratic vice-presidential nominee and the first to be on a winning ticket.
+The others are Sarah Palin, the 2008 Republican vice-presidential nominee; Hillary Clinton, the 2016 Democratic presidential nominee; and Kamala Harris, the 2020 Democratic vice-presidential nominee and the 2024 Democratic presidential nominee.